nemysis/FreeBSD_Ports/README.md

 FreeBSD_Ports
 =============

+These things are here:

+* My changed FreeBSD Ports.

-nemysis FreeBSD Ports which are not in in FreeBSD Ports Tree and patches or changed FreeBSD Ports.
+* My FreeBSD Ports not yet in the Ports tree.

+* Patches not yet committed for FreeBSD Ports.